Pensions and life certificates

 Please note that the procedures described above only apply to the state pensions mentioned.

-The rules regarding certificates of existence and pension payments may be different for other pension providers (e.g. pension institutions or private pension schemes).
-If you have a pension of this kind, please contact your pension provider directly for details of this year’s procedure.
+The rules regarding life certificates and pension payments may be different for other pension providers (e.g. pension institutions or private pension schemes).
+If you have a pension of this kind, please contact your pension provider directly for details of the current procedure.

 Reparation pensions and payments